JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 The library is written in [Kotlin](kotlin.md) and makes it easy to develop user interfaces like dialogs and settings by using declarative syntax.

-## Version 1 and 2 Comparison

-In UI DSL version 2, some crucial problems from version 1 have been fixed, so porting is highly desirable.
-See [](#migration-from-version-1) on how to port existing UI DSL code from version 1 to version 2 API.
-Version 1 is deprecated and will be removed in future platform releases.

-The following significant changes were made:

-- Reduced API, which allows conceiving API easier and faster.
-  Example: there were 5 overloaded methods `Cell.checkBox()` in version 1, now only one method remains.
-  Functionality for binding properties is extracted into `Cell<T>.bindSelected()` methods.
-- UI DSL became stricter, so the available API in every context is much smaller.
-  Example: code like `row { row {` is forbidden now.
-- Structured API mostly based on interfaces, because it's easier to learn API by grouped methods.
-  Only a small part of API is implemented as extensions.
-- KDoc is widely used.
-- MIG layout is fully removed from the new UI DSL and replaced by `GridLayout`.
-  Because MIG layout is an external library, it's hard to fix bugs there (e.g., there are layout problems when components become invisible) and extend its functionality.
-  Fixed focus ring cropping problems: when components are placed near the panel border focus ring could be cropped if panel insets do not specify enough space.
-- Implemented [Placeholder](#placeholder) that allows replacing components at runtime after content is shown.

 ## UI DSL Examples

 It is highly recommended taking a look at the UI DSL demo available via <menupath>Tools | Internal Actions | UI | UI DSL Showcase</menupath> (see [Internal Actions](internal_actions_intro.md) if not available in your IDE instance).